 Her: Well, coupons are an option, but I mean more like saving money on the stuff you’d normally buy anyway.

-She knew that couponing wasn’t my thing (I just never manage to stick with it) but the online shopping + Ebates was something I could do.
+She knew that couponing wasn’t my thing.
+I just never manage to stick with it.

-These days, there are certain things I only buy online because that’s how I save the most money.
+Plus these days, there are certain things I only buy online because I find it cheaper.

 Note: The Ebates link above gives you $10 for signing up and shopping.

 I had $18,565 left on my car loan.

 The total value of all your vehicles shouldn’t be more than half of your annual income.